 2. High contrast text

-Reading text on a smartphone screen can be difficult for people who have weak vision.
-Often, light grey text merge with the background making it difficult to read.
+Reading the text on a smartphone screen can be difficult for people who have weak vision.
+Often, light grey text merges with the background making it difficult to read.

 An easy way to solve this issue is by enabling high contrast text from Settings > Accessibility.
 Once enabled, you can instantly see the text appear crisper and easy to read.